tetteykn/MouseButtonsMapper/README.md

 - Create fully customized control schemes for games or applications.

 ### Per-Application or Global Mapping
-- Apply mappings globally across the system or restrict them to a specific application or game window.
+- Apply mappings globally or restrict them to a specific application or game window.
-- Easily select target applications using an intuitive **Process Picker UI** that lists active windowed processes.
+- Easily select target applications using an intuitive **Process Picker UI**.

 ### Customizable Hotkeys
 - Assign unique hotkeys for each mapping.